Corneal Disease Treatment in Houston

 The term “corneal disease” refers to a variety of conditions that affect mainly the cornea.
 These include infections, degenerations, and many other disorders of the cornea that may arise mostly as a result of heredity.

-What are symptoms when something is wrong with the cornea?
+What are the symptoms when something is wrong with the cornea?

 If you experience any of these symptoms around your cornea, seek care from your eye doctor.
 They may indicate a more serious problem or require special treatment.